WAP Guest Curator Allison Glenn with 2018/19 Winners from left, Myra Greene, Krista Clark, and Cosmo Whyte

 Siri Engberg, WAP 2014/2015

-Siri Engberg, Senior Curator of Visual Arts at the Walker Art Center in Minneapolis, came to Atlanta to serve as juror for the 2014/2015 round of artists’ submissions.
+Siri Engberg, Senior Curator of Visual Arts at the Walker Art Center in Minneapolis, came to Atlanta to serve as Guest Curator for the 2014/2015 Working Artist Project.
 Ms. Engberg has worked as part of the curatorial team since 1990, serving as curator for over 30 Walker-organized exhibitions.
 Her recent exhibitions include Lifelike, a group exhibition examining notions of hyperreality in contemporary art; and the survey exhibitions From Here to There: Alec Soth’s America; Chuck Close: Self-Portraits 1967-2005; and Kiki Smith: A Gathering, all of which have toured the US.
 Engberg has authored numerous exhibition catalogues, as well as two Walker-published catalogues raisonnés: one on the prints and books of Edward Ruscha, and the other on the prints of Robert Motherwell.
 She is currently at work on an upcoming exhibition celebrating the Walker’s 75th Anniversary in 2015.

 Franklin Sirmins, WAP 2013/2014

-The guest curator in 2013/2014 was Franklin Sirmans, Terri and Michael Smooke Department Head and Curator of Contemporary Art at the Los Angeles County Museum of Art (LACMA).
+The WAP Guest Curator in 2013/2014 was Franklin Sirmans, who was the Terri and Michael Smooke Department Head and Curator of Contemporary Art at the Los Angeles County Museum of Art (LACMA), and is now the Director of the Pérez Art Museum Miami, to which he was appointed in 2015.
 From 2006 to 2010, he was the Curator of Modern and Contemporary Art at The Menil Collection in Houston, TX, where he organized exhibitions including NeoHooDoo: Art for a Forgotten Faith, Maurizio Cattelan: Is There Life Before Death, Steve Wolfe: On Paper and Vija Celmins: Television and Disaster, 1964-66.
 The latter two traveled to LACMA, where Sirmans has also organized the museum’s presentation of Ai Weiwei’s Circle of Animals, Color and Form, Robert Therrien and Ends and Exits: Contemporary Art from the Collections of LACMA and the Broad Art Foundation.
 He also coorganized the exhibition Human Nature: Contemporary Art from the Collection.
 Sirmans was the 2007 recipient of the David C. Driskell Prize awarded by the High Museum of Art, Atlanta.
 He has written extensively for catalogues and articles and reviews in publications such as The New York Times, Time Out New York, Essence, Parkett and Grand Street.
 He is the artistic director of Prospect.3 New Orleans.

 Julia Rodrigues Widholm, WAP 2012/2013